paulodcsc/React-to-do-list/README.md

     `npm start`

-2. Open your browser and navigate to the port specified by *Vite* to see the chat application.
-Instead of creating a *env* file, I left a *limited key* on it to make it easier.
+2. Open your browser and navigate to the port specified on the console.

 ## Technology Stack